-- 6.4.1 The student shall be awarded CGS G3 for the overall course mark (or the equivalent unit of assessment) in which the assessment of which he or she is judged to have Cheated/Plagiarised relates. - 6.4.2 No resit examination, re-submission of assessed work or other re-assessment shall be permitted, nor can any other course be substituted for that which has been failed under thatsection. - 6.4.3 Where a student is judged to have Cheated/Plagiarised/Colluded in any component of assessment for more than one course the student shall be awarded CGS G3 for the course(s) and shall be expelled.

-6.5 Standard outcome for students found guilty of contract cheating assessment in question and will be expelled from the University.

-6.5.1 Students who are found guilty of submitting work that has been written by someone other than themselves ("contract cheating", as defined in Section 3.4) shall be awarded an overall CGS G3 for the

-6.6 Standard outcome for students found guilty of any other form of cheating

-- 6.6.1 Students who are found guilty of any other form of cheating shall be awarded an overall CGS G3 for the assessment in question. - 6.6.2 If the imposition of a penalty under section 6.2.2 means that the student fails the course and a resit is permitted, the CGS mark attainable following reassessment will be restricted to a maximum of CGS D3.

-6.7 Standard outcome for Research Misconduct

-6.7.1 The student shall fail the degree in respect of which Research Misconduct is established and shall not be permitted to submit work for this or any other research degree of the University.
-The student shall be expelled from the University.

-6.8 Standard outcome for students found guilty of a second offence of academic misconduct

-6.8.1 Students who are found guilty of more than one instance of academic misconduct of any sort shall be expelled.
+Dissertation or Elements Contributing one-third or more of the Programme - 6.4.1 The student shall be awarded CGS G3 for the overall course mark (or the equivalent unit of assessment) in which the assessment of which they are judged to have Cheated/Plagiarised relates. - 6.4.2 No resit examination, re-submission of assessed work or other re-assessment shall be permitted, nor can any other course be substituted for that which has been failed under that section. - 6.4.3 Where a student is judged to have Cheated/Plagiarised/Colluded in any component of assessment for more than one course the student shall be awarded CGS G3 for the course(s) and will usually be expelled. - 6.5 Standard outcome for students found guilty of contract cheating - 6.5.1 Students who are found guilty of submitting work that has been partly or wholly undertaken by someone other than themselves ("contract cheating", as defined in Section 3.4) shall be awarded an overall CGS G3 for the course in question and will usually be expelled from the University. - 6.6 Standard outcome for students found guilty of any other form of cheating - 6.6.1 Students who are found guilty of any other form of cheating shall be awarded an overall CGS G3 for the assessment or course in question depending on the severity of the case and may be expelled. - 6.6.2 If the imposition of a penalty under section 6.2.1 means that the student fails the course and a resit is permitted, the CGS mark attainable following reassessment will be restricted to a maximum of CGS D3. - 6.7 Standard outcome for Research Misconduct - 6.7.1 The student shall fail the degree in respect of which Research Misconduct is established and shall not be permitted to submit work for this or any other research degree of the University.
+The student shall be expelled from the University. - 6.8 Standard outcome for students found guilty of a second offence of academic misconduct - 6.8.1 Students who are found guilty of more than one instance of academic misconduct of any sort shall usually be expelled.
 For example, a student who is found guilty of their second case of plagiarism and who is then found guilty of their second case of collusion, or their first case of another form of cheating, shall be expelled from the University.

+7 UNDERGRADUATE AND POSTGRADUATE GRADUATES

+7.1 If the penalty imposed in Section 6 means that the graduate's Degree/Diploma/Certificate award is affected the Investigating Officer will decide, in consultation with the relevant School(s) as appropriate, whether a lower award is possible, or whether the award should be rescinded.
+Also refer to Section 4 of the Policy for Dealing with Allegations of Academic Misconduct Against Graduates of the University.

-7 RIGHTS OF APPEAL
+8 RIGHTS OF APPEAL

-7.1.1 A student has the right of appeal against any decision made under this Code using the University's Policy and Procedures on Student Appeals but only if there are valid grounds to appeal.
-Full details on this process and the grounds on which an appeal can be submitted are available on the University Website by consulting the University's Policy and Procedures on StudentAppeals.
+A student has the right of appeal against any decision made under this Code using the University's Policy and Procedures on Student Appeals but only if there are valid grounds to appeal.
+Full details on this process and the grounds on which an appeal can be submitted are available on the University Website by consulting the University's Policy and Procedures on Student Appeals.